vmware-archive/projectmonitor/README.md

 Pulse can inform you of builds that have been red for more than 24 hours.
 Set up cron to daily execute `RAILS_ENV=production rake pulse:red_over_one_day_notification > red_over_one_day_notification.log 2>&1`

+## Tags

+You can enter tags for a project (separated by commas) on the project edit page.
+You can then have Pulse display only projects that match a set of tags by going to /?tags=tag1,tag2